By Air Force Flight Test Center History Office, Dr. James Young, Chief Historian

 On 23 March, 1944, Chuck and three other downed American fliers were driven to the edge of the Pyrenees Mountains.
 The range forms a geographic barrier between France and Spain.
 Once on the other side, the men would be in neutral territory.

-Chuck and a B-24 navigator named Patterson (Pat) would make the journey together.
+Chuck and a B-24 navigator would make the journey together.
 After four days of steady climbing through knee-deep snow and a relentless, freezing wind, the men were exhausted.
 They found a deserted cabin and decided to rest a while.
-Pat hung his wet socks on a bush outside the cabin.
+The other airman hung his wet socks on a bush outside the cabin.
 He and Chuck were too tired to realize what a mistake that was.

 Chuck was awakened by the sound of bullets hitting the cabin.
-A German patrol had passed by, seen Pat’s socks, and started shooting.
-Pat was struck in the knee as the two men dove out a back window.
+A German patrol had passed by, seen the socks, and started shooting.
+The two men dove out a back window.
 Chuck threw his injured comrade on a snow-covered log slide and jumped on with him.
 The men ended up in a deep creek several thousand feet below the cabin.
-Once on the bank, Chuck tended to Pat’s wound.
-The navigator had been shot directly in the knee; the only thing holding the top half of his leg to the bottom was a single tendon.
-If not for Chuck, he would have bled to death.
-Chuck took out a knife and cut the tendon, then fashioned a tourniquet from a shirt and proceeded to drag Pat back up the mountain.
+Once on the bank, Chuck tended to the other airman’s wound.
+Without Chuck he would have perished.
+Chuck then proceeded to drag his injured comrade back up the mountain.

 Cold, wet, hungry, and with every muscle in his body aching, Chuck inched along.
-He did not stop for fear of falling asleep and letting go of Pat.
+He did not stop for fear of falling asleep and letting go of his injured comrade.
 Finally, and practically without realizing it, Chuck reached the summit.
 Far below he could see a road.
-He pushed the unconscious Pat down the slope and followed behind.
-Chuck left Pat at the side of the road where border patrols could find him, and continued south.
+He pushed the unconscious airman down the slope and followed behind.
+Chuck left his injured comrade at the side of the road where border patrols could find him, and continued south.
 Now in Spain, he would soon have to turn himself in to the authorities.

-(Footnote: Pat was picked up by the Spanish Civil Guard about an hour later and taken to a hospital where most of the rest of his leg was amputated.
+(Footnote: The other airman was picked up by the Spanish Civil Guard about an hour later and taken to a hospital where most of the rest of his leg was amputated.
 Within six weeks, he was back in the U.S.)

 Yeager and his ground crew in front of his P-51D, “Glamorous Glen III.”